CharlesDeFarias/JWLI/README.md

 ## Lessons Learned:

 This was my first time using Media Queries on a website I had already created.
-It was surprisingly easier to do than expected but it was still a fun challenge and there's a lot of work i need to do to make my responsiveness fluid and concise.
+It was surprisingly easier to do than expected but it was still a fun challenge and there's a lot of work I need to do to make my responsiveness fluid and concise.